 King Taksin only held the throne until 1782, when a coup was mounted against him.
-He lost power to General Chao Phraya Chakri, who then declared himself King Rama I. He decided to move the capital to the other side of the river bank, which grew into the Bangkok we see today.
+He lost power to General Chao Phraya Chakri, who then declared himself King Rama I, first of the Chakri dynasty.
+He decided to move the capital to the other side of the river bank, which grew into the Bangkok we see today.
 Thonburi remains a district of the city now.
 King Rama built the new Grand Palace, including Wat Phra Kaew, where the Emerald Buddha was moved to in 1784.
 No longer part of the capital or the royal palace, Wat Chaeng lost its significance.
 However, this did allow the monks to return, since it was no longer the royal temple.

 It was then during King Rama II’s reign (1809-1824) that restoration work on the temple began.
 This was completed during his son, Rama III’s reign (1824-1851), who changed the name to Wat Arun.
 ‘Arun’ comes from the Indian god of the dawn, Aruna, a Hindu god, but who also appears in Buddhist texts.
 Hinduism and Buddhism have many similarities, since both religions originated in India.
 Buddhism recognises the Hindu deities, but doesn’t worship them, as the gods are still trapped in the reincarnation cycle, which both religions seek to escape, making them no more worthy of worship than anyone else.
 It also rejects rituals, in favour of individual meditation.